Skip to content

 TentBox Lite storage space

-The TentBox Lite has good storage pockets inside the the roof tent.
+The TentBox Lite has good storage pockets inside the roof tent.

 TentBox Lite Interior